thirumurthis/Learnings/ModelContextProtocol-mcp/MCP_sse_blog_notes.md

 }
 ```

-- Registering the service with the functionality to the spring context
+- Spring Bean configuration to registering the service to the spring context.

 ```java
 package com.k8s.mcp.k8s.config;